akvorado/akvorado/console/data/docs/02-configuration.md

 [MaxMind DB file format]: https://maxmind.github.io/MaxMind-DB/

 If the files are updated while *Akvorado* is running, they are automatically refreshed.
+For a given database, the latest paths override the earlier ones.

 ## Console service